 The anterior triangle of the neck is bounded by the anterior edges of the sternocleidomastoid muscles and the lower edge of the lower jaw.

-The posterior triangle is bounded by the posterior edge of the sternocleidomastoid muscle, the anterior edge of the trapezius muscle and the clavicle
+The posterior triangle is bounded by the rear margin of the sternocleidomastoid muscle, the anterior edge of the trapezius muscle and the clavicle

 The carotid triangle is bounded by the anterior edge of the sternocleidomastoid muscle, the posterior part of the digastric muscle and the posterior edge of the omohyoid muscle.

 The omoclavicular triangle is bounded by the clavicle, the omohyoid muscle and the posterior edge of the sternocleidomastoid muscle.

 The omotrapezoid triangle is bounded by the trapezius muscle, the sternocleidomastoid muscle, and the omohyoid muscle.